pesterhazy/presumably/posts/fixmes.md

 Finally, if all else fails, you can choose to replace the FIXME with a TODO.
 After considering the matter, you decide that, while the problem you identified is real, it's not a merge blocker.
 A TODO can remind you that this is something that should be addressed at some point.
 Often, filing a follow-up issue in your issue tracker will help make sure that the matter is not forgotten.
 Filing a follow-up for later in the project, while not always what we prefer, is a valuable tool for larger teams, where it's desirable to merge branches earlier rather than later.
 Excessively long-running feature branches cause unnecessary additional integration work and merge conflicts.
 Whather TODO-ification is an acceptable outcome will be a judgment call that depends on the specifics of your project, but when applied well, it helps you manage priorities and focus on the essentials.

-That's my defense of a linter rule preventing merges of code containing FIXME.
-FIXME-driven development helps you focus on the essentials first and conserve your congitive capacity, arguably our most precious resource.
+That's my defense then: a linter rule preventing merges of code containing the word FIXME limits your freedom of expression.
+But constraints help creativity.
+FIXME-driven development gives you freedom by helping you focus on essentials first and manage your congitive capacity, arguably our most precious resource.